+Discriminatory Coverage

-Discriminatory Coverage Discriminatory Benefit When a health plan fails the eligibility test, the amount of In the case of a benefit available to HCIs, but not to all other excess reimbursement is determined by multiplying the participants (or which otherwise discriminates in favor of total amount reimbursed to the HCI by a fraction.
-The HCIs as opposed to other participants), the amount of numerator is the total amount reimbursed during that excess reimbursement equals the total amount reimbursed plan year for all HCIs.
-The denominator is the total to the HCI with respect to the benefit.
-If a discriminatory amount reimbursed during that plan year for all benefit is available to non-HCIs, the amount reimbursed to participants.
-In computing this amount, any amount that the HCI is offset by the amounts available to non-HCIs. is already included in the HCI's income as a discriminatory benefit is excluded.
+When a health plan fails the eligibility test, the amount of excess reimbursement is determined by multiplying the total amount reimbursed to the HCI by a fraction.
+The numerator is the total amount reimbursed during that plan year for all HCIs.
+The denominator is the total amount reimbursed during that plan year for all participants.
+In computing this amount, any amount that is already included in the HCI's income as a discriminatory benefit is excluded.